PlayzAe/PlayzAe/README.md

-# 👋 Yo, I'm George Azuoru - C# Developer, Motion Graphics Buff, and Anime Addict!
+# I'm George - C# Developer, Video Editor, and Anime Fan!

 Welcome to my little corner of the internet!
-I’m a **C# Backend Developer** who’s super into **Web APIs** and **MVC apps**.
-But when I'm not coding, you’ll probably find me messing around with **Motion Graphics** or binge-watching some anime (because who says you can’t have fun while building stuff? 😎).
+I’m a **C# Backend Developer** who’s into **Web APIs** and **MVC apps**.
+But when I'm not coding, you’ll probably find me messing around with **Editing Videos** or binge-watching some anime (because who says you can’t have fun while building stuff? ).

 ## 🌐 Let's Connect!
 - [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://www.instagram.com/playz_a.e/)